cole kleinbauer

 They found Bus 13 halfway down an embankment not far from the covered bridge on this side of the old Kleinbauer property.
 Its windows were busted out.
 Its seats were all pulled out, the bolts broken not unscrewed.
 It was covered from floor to ceiling inside and out in scrawling black unintelligible writing and runes.
 Hundreds of runes.
 Thousands of words.
 Forensic tests revealed all of it had been scribbled using chunks of black coal.

-It would have taken a man days to cover that bus in writing.
+It would have taken an average man days to cover that bus in writing.
 But the bus driver had not a hint of coal in his possession.
 No dust on his fingers.
 Not a speck on his clothes.

 And the three young children were never seen again.